necrojan/jandev/src/pages/posts/rubys-drop-and-take-methods.md

 That ability is called **Monkey Patch**.

 I am having this exercise about monkey patching from a site that I enrolled with.
 And the description is to modify the Array class and implement a new method called  `my_rotate`.
-The idea is, the Array class should have that new method and given an index as it’s method argument  it should return a new array containing all the elements of the original array in a rotated order.
+The idea is, the Array class should have that new method and given a number as it’s method argument  it should return a new array containing all the elements of the original array in a rotated order.
 If value is negative, it should rotate in the opposite direction.

 ```
 names = ['jan', 'jamie', 'isabelle', 'dogie']